-While this question is frequently asked by many outside the community or people who have just heard of the idea thru hiking itself is pretty simple at its core and I feel the best way to describe it is:
+While this question is frequently asked by many outside the community or people who have just heard of the idea, thru-hiking itself is pretty simple at its core, and I feel the best way to describe it is:

-Thru Hiking is the act of carrying everything one needs to get from the trailhead to the trail end, preferably in a continuous direction and movement.
+Thru-Hiking is the act of carrying everything one needs to get from the trailhead to the trail end, preferably in a continuous direction and movement.

-Thru hiking is a semi-form of self torture mixed with self exploration, something that pushes you to your physical, along with mental, limits.
+Thru-hiking is a semi-form of self-torture mixed with self-exploration, something that pushes you to your physical, along with mental, limits.

-When you are looking to build up from backpacking and hiking this may leave you wondering what is the difference between these and what is considered a thru-hike?
+When you are looking to build up from backpacking and hiking, this may leave you wondering what is the difference between these and what is considered a thru-hike.

 The feat is still the same and that you are a thru hiker at that point in time, in fact many would do better to begin small like this to be successful.

-What you really want to know though there is how long you are able to be out there travelling 12-20 miles per day and what is the right fit for you currently in your life.
+What you really want to know though there is how long you are able to be out there traveling 12-20 miles per day and what is the right fit for you currently in your life.

 Here is where many will diverge as there is no “one” right trail for everyone, for example, to do the Appalachian Trail you will need to have saved $5,000+ and have the ability to take off 4-6 months from employment.

-While this style and option may fit well with someone who has, for example, just graduated high school, college, or maybe retired, for most of us this is a near impossibility.
+While this style and option may fit well with someone who has, for example, just graduated high school, college, or maybe retired, for most of us, this is a near impossibility.

-This is why I feel that many should look at the other options for trails that exist in different lengths and time needed to complete them.
+This is why I feel that many should look at the other options for trails that exist in different lengths and times needed to complete them.

 There are a great many options though and these can give you some ideas as to where you can adapt your needs to your life.

-|Lone Star Hiking Trail||Texas||97 Miles||5-7 Days|
+|Lone Star Hiking Trail

-|Pacific Crest Trail||Multiple||2650 Miles||5+ Months|
+|Pacific Crest Trail

-|Continental Divide Trail||Multiple||3100 Miles||5+ Months|
+|Continental Divide Trail

-As you can see there are options in a great many different lengths and timeframes, so if you can’t quit your job you can locate a trail that would fit within your ability to take time to thru hike instead.
+As you can see, there are options in a great many different lengths and timeframes, so if you can’t quit your job, you can locate a trail that would fit within your ability to take time to thru-hike instead.

 Now is where the rubber begins to hit the road, gathering resources will be the longest part for many with a plan beginning nearly a year in advance or more on the longer trails, like the AT, PCT, and CDT.

 If you expect to spend $5000 on your trip, or about $1000 a month, you will need to have this ready before the start date of your thru-hike.

 For time off you may be able to ask your boss if you can have a sabbatical or an unpaid leave of absence that would provide you employment as soon as you are back home.

-These can lead them to being a tremendous draw on your energy and willpower to actually begin, adding pressure to you and your work to get prepared.
+These can lead to being a tremendous draw on your energy and willpower to actually begin, adding pressure to you and your work to get prepared.

-I would suggest thinking about this part real deeply, this will be what you think about when the weather is incredibly cold, or its raining and you are beyond soaked through and are honestly thinking about quitting the trail.
+I would suggest thinking about this part real deeply, this will be what you think about when the weather is incredibly cold, or it’s raining, and you are beyond soaked through and are honestly thinking about quitting the trail.

 This comes from your heart and from your mind, a good way to think about it is to build a list in a notebook or journal and add the good reasons and any negatives so you can start to get yourself prepared for them both.